Step 1. Get a quote from us

 Car Charger Rebate Program through Austin Energy

-We have installed many car charging stations from Teslas’s own station to GE to Leviton.
+We install many charging stations every week from Tesla's own station to Clipper Creek, ChargePoint, Juicebox and GE charging systems.
 All systems require their own dedicated circuit and usually run on 240 volts.
 Amperages can vary.
-The Tesla station has dipswitches that allow you to adjust the amperage based on the car and the available power.
+The Tesla station has dipswitches that allow you to adjust the amperage based on the car and the available power anywhere from 15 amps to 100 amps.
 To install a car charger we’ll need to know what type of power you need and the distance from the main panel to the location you want the charging station.
-Some models require a receptacle to plug the station into.
-Also, we’ll need to know the NEMA configuration of that receptacle as well.
+Some models require a receptacle to plug the station into while others are hardwired into the home's electrical system.

 Tesla cars come with a second generation mobile connector, it's a cord that comes with the ability to plug right into an outlet and charge the car with available power.
 The mobile connector is 20' long and comes with an adapter for a standard 15 amp 120-volt outlet and an adapter for a NEMA 14-50 which is a 50 amp 240-volt outlet.
 Although we will hook the outlet up at 50 amps (40 continuous amps) the mobile connector cord can only send 40 amps (32 continuous amps) to the car.
 For a Model S it's only the difference of 6 more miles per hour of charge, 8 hours of charging at 40 amps (32 continuous amps) would charge the car to go 184 miles.